garfix/nli-go/doc/remarks.md

+## 2021-04-15

+The answer to #23 should still be

+    Yes, the green one

+Not: "Yes, the green pyramid".
+This is because the question already includes the type of the block: "Had you touched any pyramid".

+I also need this for the previous interaction "Is there a large block behind a pyramid??"

+---

+It looks like the active sentence is a knowledge source itself.
+"Is E1 a block?"
+This fact can only be found in the input sentence itself.

+---

+Another take at this, is to simply view the `sort` of a variable; if I need to know if `E5` is a block, I can check its sort.
+It's stored with the variable.

+I can introduce a new function, like this:

+    go:get_sort(E5, Sort)

+Or, allowing inheritance:

+    go:isa(E5, block)

+This works because the sort of an entity is deduced from the relations used in the quants of the input sentence.

+---

+Unfortunately, the type of the entity is not only determined in the relationization process.
+The identifiers of the entities also contain their type.
+This leads to an overfitting of the word "one".

+The meaning of the question "Had you touched any pyramid" should more explicitly contain the requested sort:

+"Describe the entity, of which it is given that it is a pyramid (no need to repeat that)", such that ...

+    describe(E1, Sort, Description)

+## 2021-04-12

+I added "slots" to the process entity.
+These are a sort of global variables needed to store some objects that need to be accessed from various places: like `locale` and the `sense` of a sentence.
+These slots can both be accessed from the outside (the Rule code) and the inside (the Go code).

+I managed to complete #23 this way.

+More about James Allen's "Natural Language Understanding": on page 367 he has a very interesting description of the difference between reflexive and irreflexive pronouns.

 ## 2021-04-11

 I now have a case where I want to access information about the sentence I am currently processing.
 And I find that I don't have access to it any more.